 Here's Why Your Branding Strategy Isn't Working

-You must know your target audience.
-If you're branding conflicts with the wants and needs of your customers, then it won't bring results.
+Branding that conflicts with the wants and needs of your target audience won't bring results.

 Media companies usually update their looks regularly, to be seen as fresh, high-tech and trendy.
 There's a look to the USA Today newspaper that's much different from The New York Times.
 Neither paper could adopt the other's look without causing a major disruption in what their readers expect to see.

-Take a page out of the book of Google, Yahoo or Microsoft.
+Take a page out of the book of Google, Yahoo, or Microsoft.
 When these companies update their corporate look, it is subtle.
-All three companies have billions of dollars in resources to totally change their logo if they wanted, but their executives know that isn't the correct strategy.
+All three companies have billions of dollars in resources to change their logos if they wanted, but their executives know that isn't the correct strategy.
 Consider the consequences if you undergo a dramatic overhaul.

-You may be tempted to change your logo or tagline regularly to "stay fresh".
-The problem is that you're not giving your audience enough time to digest what you're saying before you say something else.
-Your energy would be better spent on spreading the logo and slogan you already have instead of starting over.
+You may be tempted to change your logo or tagline regularly to stay fresh, but you risk not giving your audience enough time to digest what you're saying before you say something else.
+Your energy would be better spent on spreading the logo and tagline you already have instead of starting over.

-This is the hardest problem to overcome.
-While you want your branding to be creative and excite your audience, you're probably scared to push the boundaries too far, especially since you don't want to totally throw out your logo or do anything to upset your current customers.
+A lack of excitement might be the hardest problem to overcome.
+You want your branding to be creative and excite your audience, but you're probably scared to push the boundaries too far, especially since you don't want to totally throw out your logo or do anything to upset your current customers.